 Understanding true customer sentiment to drive product feedback can only be done by keeping a consistent pulse on how your customers feel about their experiences.
 This doesn’t mean checking in once in a while; it requires checking in regularly in a proactive manner.

-The Apptentive Love Dialog is a unique way to gauge customer emotion in the moment by asking a simple question: “Do you love our company?”
+The Alchemer Mobile (formerly Apptentive) Love Dialog is a unique way to gauge customer emotion in the moment by asking a simple question: “Do you love our company?”
 The answer to this question can then help you understand where people fall in terms of sentiment.
 If customers don’t express satisfaction for your app and answer “No” to the Love Dialog, you have an opportunity to gain valuable feedback on the issues encountered, mitigate any problems, and turn the experience into something they DO love.

 - Leverage two-way communication channels